arminc/terraform-ecs/README.md

 # AWS ECS

-This repository contains the Terraform module for creating production ready ECS in AWS.
+This repository contains the Terraform modules for creating a production ready ECS in AWS.

 * [What is ECS?](#what-is-ecs)
 * [ECS infrastructure in AWS](#ecs-infra)